Mirin is a rice wine which is commonly used for flavoring in Japanese cuisine. Here’s some information on the substitutes for this condiment.

 Used in Cooking

-Although drinking mirin is customary during Japanese festivals and New Year, its primary usage is in cooking.
+Although drinking mirin is customary during Japanese festivals, its primary usage is in cooking.
 Apart from imparting a sweet flavor to a recipe, it also renders a rich glaze to grilled meats and vegetables.
 It is mostly used for making Japanese sauces and glazes, and is also used in fish recipes to kill the strong odor of meat.